-Classification rule IDs four risk groups in scoliosis progressionJuly 9th, 2012 in Diseases, Conditions, Syndromes /
+Classification rule IDs four risk groups in scoliosis progressionJuly 9, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- The risk of curvature progression in patients with adolescent idiopathic scoliosis (AIS) can be based on initial angle of curvature, age, menarcheal status, and height, according to a study published online June 25 in The Spine Journal.